 And ultimately, whatever rebuttal I could make would be equally meaningless.

-I could point out to you tons of mass shooters whose parents weren't psychologists, but ultimately that wouldn't really have proved any greater point other than to show that the examples that Millie or Alex would be using would be cherry-picked intentionally.
+I could point out to you tons of mass shooters whose parents weren't psychologists, but ultimately that wouldn't really have proved any greater point other than to show that the examples that Millie or Alex would be using would be cherry-picked intentionally to make their argument, as opposed to being the product of thorough and methodical analysis of case studies.

-The only reason that somebody would operate this way, the way that Alex is clearly describing Millie is operating, is because they're trying to create a distraction.
+The only reason that somebody would operate this way, the way that Alex is clearly describing Millie as operating, is because they're trying to create a distraction.

 All of these conversations are too threatening to the underpinnings of the world that they profit off of.

-So to defend that toxic hellscape, he has pitched the theory that all these shooters are the children of therapists and set out to find a few examples to make a video about.
+So to defend that toxic hellscape, you just pitch the theory that all these shooters are the children of therapists and set out to find a few examples to make a video about.

 This is pathetic and transparent behavior and lame.